rahulbhate/karma/README.md

 This boilerplate template is designed using Grid CSS, HTML and SASS.

-Visual Studio Code extensions required to run the project.
+Visual Studio Code extensions are required to run the project.

 VS Studio Code Extension